Perfectly safe. Just take the usual precautions you would take in any major city.

 references to compensate.

-Plenty of shops, cafés, bars, restaurants, night clubs etc.... and quite a lot of festivals and days of celebration. about 6 years agoAnswered by bob powers via WorldNomads.com
+Plenty of shops, cafés, bars, restaurants, night clubs etc.... and quite a lot of festivals and days of celebration. over 6 years agoAnswered by bob powers via WorldNomads.com

 Mohammed, I'd urge you to use a high degree of caution while travelling in Kyrgyzstan, it has a reputation for high crime rates (including violent crime) and the place is a rough and tumble frontier-like place.